VoidOne-App/VoidOne/README.md

 For runtime failures, include available terminal or debug output.

-Clear reports make issues easier to reproduce and resolve.
+Clear reports make problems easier to reproduce and resolve.

 ---

 # 📚 Documentation

-Additional project documentation may include:
+Additional documentation may be added to the repository as the project grows.

-- `BUILD.md` — Build and development guidance
-- `CONTRIBUTING.md` — Contribution guidance
-- `TROUBLESHOOTING.md` — Troubleshooting information

-The repository remains the source of truth for current implementation details.
+The repository itself remains the source of truth for:

+- Current implementation
+- Build configuration
+- CI workflows
+- Release configuration
+- Supported tooling
+- Development requirements

+Do not rely on roadmap items as evidence that a feature is already implemented.

 ---